smussenden/352-652-Summer-2017/homework/week-3/homework-3.4.md

 ## Getting started

-Copy the `.graphiccontainer` with an ID of four and paste it below, changing the ID to 4.
+Copy the `.graphiccontainer` with an ID of four and paste it below, changing the ID to five.
 Put a div with an ID of "passeschart" inside of the `.graphiccontent` div.
 Then, follow the instructions in the step-by-step tutorial from in-class assignment 3.4 to get the population highchart to load in the "passeschart" div.

 Remember:
 * Build the car frame (you've already done this, it's the HTML structure of the page)